 Identifying a Corrupted OST File:

-The best way to identify if an OST file is corrupted is by noticing any changes in Outlook’s behavior when trying to access email messages, calendar entries, tasks etc… If you experience any errors when trying to access your Outlook data or if you notice that the program is running slower than normal, then these are signs of a corrupted OST file.
+To identify if an OST file is corrupted, pay attention to any changes in Outlook’s behavior when attempting to access email messages, calendar entries, tasks, etc. If you experience any errors when trying to access your Outlook data or if you notice that the program is running slower than normal, then these are signs of a corrupted OST file.

 Repairing a Corrupted OST File: